 If you’re searching for an exact number to give a prospective employer, it’s smart to provide a figure that is slightly (but not too much) higher than your actual expectation.
 This leaves you with some wiggle room during negotiations.

-Examine the holistic benefits package
+4. Examine the company’s holistic benefits package

 When you get a job offer, it’s important to examine each element of the benefits package, not just starting salary.